LasithaPrabodha/hotel-website/README.md

 ## Project Overview

-Our web design project aims to create for **an appartment in Toronto**.
 Our web design project focuses on creating a modern, mobile-first and user-friendly website for a luxurious apartment in Toronto.
 Our team consists of the following members:

 - Lasitha Weligampola Gedara
 - Srenezaa Parasharamatam